ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 I made it pretty clear that if they just wanted to knock on my door and talk things through, I could do that.
 It was a joke I made several times over the course of the next few weeks.
 I think they found that one really funny.

-During my month or so at Flatley Inc, I was assigned two whole work items; they were both minor.
+During my month or so at Senger-Huel, I was assigned two whole work items; they were both minor.
 Maybe I'd of had less time on my hands if I was being utilitized as a web developer and not bait for a Netflix television show.

 I guess I underestimated my audience, in terms of stature amongst other things.